Liberatory Coaching: Our Love Letter to the Movement

 I'm a coach, coach trainer, organizer, and artist.
 I came to coaching through organizing because I wanted a way to better manage what was happening inside of me as I was doing social justice work.
 As an empath-introvert, I realized in that journey that I could better support myself and others through coaching because it gave me the language to see others and myself as already whole.
 There was no management needed.
 It also felt deeply spiritual to me which felt right as someone who desires to connect to the Creator as a muslim.
-To that end, I want to be a part of creating a world where storytelling, healing, and transformation are pathway to freedom where we are in pursuit of elevating our highest spiritual selves.
+To that end, I want to be a part of creating a world where storytelling, healing, and transformation are pathways to freedom where we are in pursuit of elevating our highest spiritual selves.

 I will support you to see your vulnerability as a strength, the parts of you that feel disparate as essential components of the whole, and to remind you along the way that you matter, how we win matters, and who we are along the way matters.
 Join me and us as we build the kind of world we deserve.

+For some of you heaven is the influence of God, Orisas or ancestors.
 Still others touch this heaven through their work in social justice movements.
 My work as a coach and coach trainer helps harness the infinite that allows you to fulfill your mission and effect concrete change here in the world.

 In my previous roles at education and healthcare organizations, I learned about the degree of oppression that exists in systems and how severely they impact BIPOC communities.
 Beyond my professional experience, my greatest education has come from connecting with my Japanese, Filipino, and Native Hawaiian cultures and ancestors and communities in Spokane, WA, Oakland, CA, and Honolulu, HI.
 I believe that our community healers and leaders who are on the frontlines of battling systemic oppression need access to professional development opportunities that allow them to uplift the knowledge of their ancestors and community.
 By engaging with one another in a space grounded in their perspectives rather than a context that further oppresses BIPOC communities, we can cultivate resilience for individual and collective liberation.